How It Works

 Our five findings

 Every post receives one of five findings: Verified, Disputed, Contested, Could Not Review, or Opinion.
-The CONTESTED finding is unique to SPEAC — it acknowledges that some claims are genuinely debated among credible sources, and that intellectual honesty sometimes means saying exactly that.
+The CONTESTED finding is unique to SPEAC — it acknowledges that some claims involve genuine disagreement among experts or institutions, and that intellectual honesty sometimes means saying exactly that rather than forcing a verdict the evidence doesn't support.

 04 — HONEST LIMITATIONS